 • Dining is still provided, and guests can enjoy a full buffet after sunset.

 Even with a few restrictions, the desert safari experience remains enjoyable, safe, and culturally respectful during Ramadan.
-This is a great time to enjoy the calm atmosphere of the desert and learn more about local traditions.
+This is a great time to enjoy the calm atmosphere of the desert and connect with local traditions.
+To understand the cultural depth behind what you’ll experience at camp, read our guide to the cultural side of Dubai desert safaris.

 What Changes During Ramadan Desert Safaris?